SchlossLab/Sze_Obesity_mBio_2016/AnalysisChanges.md

 	* TwinsUK working though, Need to update Turnbaugh

 * Need to remove MetaHit data and update the respective Figures
+	* Done

+* Need to update manuscript and .R file so that all calculations are made automatically

 * Need to update SequenceProcessing.Rmd since I changed a few things to make data sets more similar